National Project Fund

 Closes: 15 July 2016

 Two further RFPs to be announced later in 2016

 - Supporting the increased participation and success of women in trades or STEM subjects where they are traditionally under-represented

 In partnership with the Ministry for Women we are interested in developing a strand of work that builds on the Ministry’s work in this area including Getting it done: Utilising women’s skills in the workforce (2015).

 Indicative RFP release date: end of May 2016

 Focus areas are currently being explored with key Māori stakeholders.
 Further announcements will be made towards the middle of the year.

 As part of our commitment to working in partnership with project teams, our support for applicants includes:

 - a guide to support the development of change projects, including Anne Alkema's, Creating sustainable change to improve outcomes for tertiary learners

-- a national series of workshops on developing applications
+- a 2016 national series of funding information sessions on developing applications:

 - a commitment to understanding and enhancing the outcomes of funded projects through our Impact Evaluation Process.